urban-toolkit/va-blueprint/reproducibility/instructions.md

 2. Upload the `schema.json` file.
 3. Upload the `few_shot_samples.json` file.
 4. Upload the target research paper PDF you wish to analyze.
-5. Copy the entire prompt below and paste it into the chat.
+5. Copy the entire prompt below and paste it into the chat (COPY AS CODE).

 ---